MichaelCurrin/dev-cheatsheets/cheatsheets/containers/dockerfile.md

 This is useful to a working directory for subsequent commands in the image build or container running.
 Especially if you start in interactive mode and want to start at an appropriate directory.

-If the directory does not exist, you must create it.
+If the directory does not exist, you must create it using `mkdir.

 - `Dockerfile`
     ```Dockerfile
     RUN mkdir /root/foo
     WORKDIR /root/foo
+    ```
+- `Dockerfile`
+    ```Dockerfile
+    RUN mkdir /usr/src/app
+    WORKDIR /usr/src/app
+    ```

+Though, you can setup working directory and then use `COPY` to add something there and the directory will be created, without the need for `mkdir`.

+Given `app` in the current directory, the `app` directory will be copied to where the working directory expects it to be.

+- `Dockerfile`
+    ```Dockerfile
+    WORKDIR /usr/src/app
+    COPY . .
     ```

 I read that using absolute paths is preferred in a container over a path like `~/foo`.